piot/cargo-deps-list/README.md

-# 🚀 Cargo Deps List 🦀
+# 🚀 Cargo Deps Order 🦀

 ![Crates.io](https://img.shields.io/crates/v/cargo-deps-list.svg)
 ![License](https://img.shields.io/crates/l/cargo-deps-list.svg)
 ![Downloads](https://img.shields.io/crates/d/cargo-deps-list.svg)

-**Cargo Deps List** is a powerful Cargo subcommand designed to **list** all dependencies of your Rust project or workspace and **execute custom commands** on each dependency seamlessly.
+**Cargo Deps Order** is a powerful Cargo subcommand designed to **list** all dependencies of your Rust project or workspace and **execute custom commands** on each dependency seamlessly.
 Whether you're managing a large workspace or a single project, this utility streamlines your workflow with ease and efficiency.

 ## 📖 Features